Animatronixs/animatronixs-app/README.md

 Try to send the instructions through the web page to the Tessel2.

+From my findings, there is not even a need for the MiFi, your mobile phone and Tessel 2 can have a direct connection!

 ### Servo

 Plug servo into port “1” on the module as shown.